 Is the Economic Injury Disaster Loan (EIDL) Program the same thing as the Paycheck Protection Program (PPP)?

 No. These are two entirely separate programs.
 Both are designed to help small businesses recover from damages incurred by the COVID-19 pandemic, but they have different terms and eligibility requirements.

-The Paycheck Protection Program (PPP) is currently open and accepting applications (start your free PPP application here).
+The Paycheck Protection Program (PPP) is currently open and accepting applications for forgivable loans (start your free PPP application here).

 Can I still get a PPP First Draw or Second Draw Loan if I already got money from EIDL?

 Yes.
 If you received EIDL funds, you may still apply for a First Draw or Second Draw PPP Loan.

 If I’m applying for a Second Draw PPP Loan, do I use any EIDL funds I may have received when evaluating my “gross receipts” to determine eligibility for a second draw loan?